-Influencing a culture of good driver behaviour is essential for all fleet managers – the difference in whole life cycle costs between a fleet of good drivers compared to a fleet of bad drivers can be 25%.
+Guiding and influencing a person, or a team how to be a good driver is an essential challenge for all fleet managers – the difference in whole life cycle costs between a fleet of good drivers compared to a fleet of bad drivers can be 25%.
 Data collected from Chevin’s customer base shows that the best drivers can reduce costs by more than 12%, but the worst drivers can increase costs by more than 13%.

-An accident can be 36 times the cost of a basic repair, so ensuring you have a strategy to reduce the risk of accidents within your fleet must be a priority for all fleet managers.
+An accident can be 36 times the cost of a basic repair, so ensuring you have a strategy to reduce road accidents within your fleet must be a priority for all fleet managers.

 Increased Cost & Accident Risk

-Speeding accounted for approximately 46% of all fatal crashes on the road in Australia in 2015
+- Speeding accounted for approximately 23% of all fatal crash accidents on the road in the UK in 2015

 Don’t drink & drive, and get plenty of rest: